AmauryD/Arma_AC/README.md

 - Aclogger
   - Can only write .log files
-  - Can only write in arma 3 score
+  - Can only write in arma 3 folder scope
   - Created a Logger class
   - Change the command separator to '$'
   - More secure